Withholding Taxes: Arizona

 - Wages paid to Arizona residents who work in the state are subject to withholding.
 An employee is an Arizona resident for income tax purposes if certain criteria are met.
 Arizona income tax must also be withheld from wages paid to certain Arizona nonresident employees for services performed in the state.
 See Withholding on Residents, Nonresidents and Expatriates.

-- Arizona employers determine withholding using Form A-4, Employee's Arizona Withholding Allowance Certificate, and federal Form W-4.
+- Arizona employers determine withholding using Form A-4, Employee's Withholding Election, and federal Form W-4.
 Employers may elect not to withhold taxes from employees' wages during the month of December.
 See Employee Withholding Forms.

 - Arizona does not have special provisions regarding withholding from supplemental wages, such as bonuses.
 See Supplemental Wages.